webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 With the `chunks` option the selected chunks can be configured.

 There are 3 values possible `"initial"`, `"async"` and `"all"`.
 When configured the optimization only selects initial chunks, on-demand chunks or all chunks.
+Alternatively, you can provide a function that returns whether to include each chunk (your function is given the chunk object as a parameter).

 The option `reuseExistingChunk` allows to reuse existing chunks instead of creating a new one when modules match exactly.